Roseville

 Roseville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the area.
-Notable ones include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Chatswood CBD Expansion Projects, Rosewood Residences, and Bridgestone Projects Lindfield.
-The following list details those most relevant.
+AreaSearch has identified 24 projects likely affecting the region.
+Notable initiatives include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Chatswood CBD Expansion Projects, Rosewood Residences, and Bridgestone Projects Lindfield.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.